niklas-heer/simpleShot/README.md

 Note:<br>
 `path` is only needed if you don't want to save the files in the root directory of your web-server!

-## Additional stuff
+## Extra stuff

 ### A convient index.php script
-You can take this script and put it in the same directory as your screenshots.
+You can take this script and put it in the same directory, where your screenshots will be uploaded to.
 ```
 <?php